 Add it in the following places:

-- URL
+• URL

-- H1
+• H1

-- Variations in the H2s and body
+• Variations in the H2s and body

-- Meta description
+• Meta description

 You MUST avoid keyword stuffing at all times.

-Focusing on providing value is much more efficient and the more people find your blog helpful, the higher your article ranks.
+Focusing on providing value is much more efficient, and the more people find your blog helpful, the higher your article ranks.

-9) Add a Meta Description
+9. Add a Meta Description

 Meta descriptions are NOT a direct ranking factor.
-Google actually rewrites it all the time.

 But it can influence your content’s ranking in Google’s SERP in various ways.
 Here are some of them:

-- Adding your primary keyword in the meta description helps search engines understand what your content is about.
+• Adding your primary keyword in the meta description helps search engines understand what your content is about.

-- Meta descriptions entice your readers to read.
+• Meta descriptions entice your readers to read.
 The study shows that 62.9% of respondents said that meta-description was the dominant influence that made them click on an article.

 How can I write compelling meta descriptions?

-- Use your primary keyword to show your content’s relevance to your readers
+• Use your primary keyword to show your content’s relevance to your readers

-- Entice your readers by writing a compelling description
+• Entice your readers by writing a compelling description

-- Include latent semantic indexing (LSI) keywords and a call to action (CTA)
+• Include latent semantic indexing (LSI) keywords

-10) Include LSI Keywords
+10. Include LSI Keywords

 Relevance is key to ranking higher in search engine results.